Donald Trump's poll numbers should terrify Republicans

 Why should these numbers make Republicans on the ballot in 2018 very nervous?
 Well, history.
 And, specifically this line from Gallup's Jeffrey Jones: "Since 1946, when presidents are above 50% approval, their party loses an average of 14 seats in the U.S. House in the midterm elections, compared with an average loss of 36 seats when presidents are below that mark."

 Reminder: Democrats need to net 24 seats to re-take control of the US House.
 If they were able to do so, it would give them a very powerful check and balance against the second half of Trump's first term.
+It would also give them strong investigative leverage -- complete with subpoena powers -- to delve into things Trump prefers to keep hidden, like his tax returns.

 But, wait, you say.
 The 2018 election is still 540 days away!
 Anything can -- and will -- happen!